auth0/docs/articles/libraries/auth0js/index.md

 Auth0.js is a client-side library for [Auth0](http://auth0.com).
 Using auth0.js in your web apps makes it easier to do authentication and authorization with Auth0 in your web apps.

 ::: panel-info Auth0.js v8
 This document covers the most up-to-date version of auth0.js - version 8.
-If you are already using version 7, you can take a look at the [v7 reference guide](/libraries/auth0js/v7).
+If you are already using version 7, you can take a look at the [v7 reference guide](/libraries/auth0js/v7), or take a look at the [v8 migration guide](/libraries/auth0js/migration-guide).
 :::

 ## Ready-to-Go Example